 This year marked the Isotopes seventeenth season in Albuquerque.
 The 2019 season was one filled with many amazing theme nights, player appearances, community events and smiling fans.

-The highlights from the 2018 season included four fun filled nights for the Copa de la Diversion event series in which the Albuquerque Isotopes became the Mariachis de Nuevo México to celebrate and embrace the culture and values of the Hispanic/Latino communities.
-The Isotopes also continued the Family Fridays theme nights that focused on the family unit by providing opportunities for ticket packages, costumes and themed food specials.
-Over 556,330 fans entered Isotopes Park in 2018 and the 9 millionth fan come through the gates this season.
+The highlights from the 2019 season included the second year of the fun filled nights for the Copa de la Diversión event series in which the Albuquerque Isotopes became the Mariachis de Nuevo México to celebrate and embrace the culture and values of the Hispanic/Latino communities.
+The Isotopes also continued the Family Fridays theme nights that focused on the family unit by providing opportunities for ticket packages, costumes, and themed food specials.
+The Isotopes won the COPA Cup for the second consecutive year at the 2019 Baseball Winter Meetings in San Diego.

 The Isotopes administrative staff, event staff, players, and mascot have contributed numerous hours to the community.
 This past season, the Isotopes administrative staff dedicated over 450 hours to the community in volunteer efforts.
 The administrative staff collected items for Reginald Chavez Elementary School, hygiene items for Locker #505, and shoes for the annual KRQE Cares Shoes for Kids drive.
 The players volunteered to speak at Bernalillo High School, built airplanes with kids in an autism inclusive classroom, joined in a baseball game with the Lobo Challenger Little League and spoke in a video regarding mental health, amongst many other community appearances.
 Orbit attended community events all year long to bring awareness and excitement to local organizations.

 This year was the second one for Orbit's Food Drive Initiative.
 At each community appearance, Orbit asked for organizations to donate non-perishable food items in leu of paying for the appearance.
 Orbit collected over 2,000 pounds of food which was then donated to schools and community organizations in need.